 What does it mean for an arts organization to include people with disabilities in its programming?
 While arts organizations are increasing their accommodations, they still face obstacles to making improvements and have questions about the what, why, and how of getting things done.

-To support these efforts, the City of Raleigh Arts Commission and the United Arts Council of Raleigh and Wake County have partnered for a fourth year to offer arts and cultural organizations the opportunity to join the Arts Learning Community for Universal Access.
+To support these efforts, the City of Raleigh Arts Commission and the United Arts Council of Raleigh and Wake County have partnered for a sixth year to offer arts and cultural organizations the opportunity to join the Arts Learning Community for Universal Access.

 Betty Siegel Universal Access & the Arts Award